-In coming to this conclusion, the Respondent has failed to recognize all legal factors, including the fact that the property continues to be encumbered by a lease that does not expire until the end of 2010, some 18 months beyond the valuation date.
-Furthermore, there has been no consideration given to the physical characteristics and their impact on any alternative development of the 20,134 square foot corner lot.
+In coming to this conclusion, the Respondent has failed to recognize all legal factors, including the fact that the property continues to be encumbered by a lease that does not expire until May 31, 2013, some four years and 11 months beyond the valuation date.
+Furthermore, there has been no consideration given to the physical characteristics and their impact on any alternative development of the 10,384 square foot interior lot.
 With consideration given to setbacks, parking requirements and the like, the existing building may be the optimum development for the lot.

-The building continues to function and operate as an income producing property.
+Not only is the building a modern one, just 11 years old, but it continues to function and operate as an income producing property.

 The Respondent acknowledged that no highest and best use study had been undertaken for this property prior to the finalization of the 2010 assessment.
 The Respondent's valuation approach for properties such as the subject is to value that property, first by use of the income approach and second, as vacant land and then select the higher of the two values as the assessment.
 The rationale is that "some improved properties would not reach their market value if valued based on the income approach".
-The Respondent did not provide the Board with any other valuation that could be compared to the land as if vacant value.